phixcn/polkadot/roadmap/implementers-guide/src/protocol-disputes.md

 the first challenging vote.
 Validators that backed the candidate implicitly count as votes.
-Those validators are allowed to cast a regular vote (a non-backing vote) as well, but it is generally not in their interest to vote both sides, since that would advance the progress towards super majority either way and have their bonds slashed.
+Those validators are allowed to cast a regular vote (a non-backing vote) as well, but it is generally not in their interest to vote both sides, since that would advance the progress towards supermajority either way and have their bonds slashed.
 If both votes lean in the same direction, i.e. both positive they are only counted as one.
 Two opposing votes by the same validator would be equal to an attempted double vote and would be slashed accordingly.